With summer winding down in Genoa, now is an ideal time to get a head start on air conditioner maintenance.

 Remove the blower door and vacuum up dust.

-Then examine your air conditioner’s drain line—it’s a supple plastic tube.
-If it’s scummy, you can freshen it by flowing diluted bleach through the tube to flush the line.
-Or you can replace the tube.
+Then take a look at your air conditioner’s drain line—it’s a pliable plastic tube.
+If it’s moldy, you can freshen it by flowing watered-down bleach through the tube to clean the line.
+Or you can buy a new tube.

 Wash the drain port using a small, round paintbrush.
 Reconnect the drain tube and switch the power back on.